nmorel/flatpack-java/README.md

 * `flatpack-client` provides support code for generated client libraries.
 * `apidoc-plugin`, `dockets` are used during the maven build process to make JavaDoc strings available to `ApiDescriber`
 * `flatpack-search` is grungy utility code
+* `demo-client` and `demo-server` show a very simple JAX-RS server and how to use generated client code.